-In an extension of systematic evaluation, Ms. Fitch developed and maintains several internal and external tools that consult a wide range of sources to combine data and assist in managing the scientific landscape—a capability that allows for efficient and timely summarizing of large amounts of information in qualitative and quantitative capacities.
+In an extension of the systematic evaluation arena, Ms. Fitch developed and maintains several internal and external tools that consult a wide range of sources to combine data and assist in managing the scientific landscape—a capability that allows for efficient and timely summarizing of large amounts of information in qualitative and quantitative capacities.
 These databases include guidance levels developed for food additives by several regulatory agencies (e.g., Acceptable Daily Intakes [ADIs]), regulatory status of such additives, and results of toxicity and carcinogenicity studies for more than 1,800 chemical exposure studies.

-In addition to her skills in systematic review and literature identification, Ms. Fitch also has experience in the conduct of hazard assessments for a range of products, such as herbal and natural products, essential oils, food additives, and microorganisms.
-This includes identification of toxicological data, as well as integration of regulatory considerations from both US and international agencies to ensure a comprehensive overview of the product.
+In addition to her skills in systematic review and literature identification, Ms. Fitch also has experience in conducting hazard assessments for a range of products, including herbal and natural products, essential oils, food additives, and microorganisms.
+This includes identification of toxicological data, as well as integration of regulatory considerations from US and international agencies to ensure a comprehensive overview of the product.
 She has also collaborated in determining appropriate receptor locations for air dispersion modeling of chemical releases to characterize chemical concentrations present in residential, occupational, and sensitive populations.
 The resulting data sets were used to perform a preliminary health hazard screening and risk assessment of the possible exposure scenarios.
 Ms. Fitch has a strong working knowledge of health-based environmental toxicological values from federal human health assessment programs, such as ADIs, reference concentrations (RfCs), reference doses (RfDs), and maximum residue levels (MRLs), as well as emergency exposure guideline levels (e.g., acute exposure guideline levels [AEGLs], emergency response planning guidelines [ERPGs], and temporary emergency exposure limits [TEELs]).